DAVID D. HAYNES

 "Fire & Ice" (2026) 12-by-12 inches, acrylic paint and inks, sand, coffee grounds, coffee filters over joint compound on birch panel.
 Hat tip and many thanks to Molly Supplee (mollysuppleeart.com/) from whom I learned the technique via yourarie.com/artists

 "Minneapolis in January" (2026) acrylic on canvas, 73-by-48 inches.
 Inspired by the deaths of Renée Good and Alex Pretti in Minneapolis, this painting exposes a moment when the federal government terrorized its own citizens as a political tool.
 The painting has no focal point, no rest for the eye; its expressive red palette suggests fury and chaos in the wake of the killings.
-This painting will be donated to an institution or gallery in Minneapolis.
-Proceeds from a sale will be given to the victims' families.
-Inquire.
+This painting has been donated to Art to Change the World, a Minneapolis-based nonprofit art collective.
+It is part of ACW's silent auction this spring.

 Floral paintings.